-The District's fiduciary funds are the private purpose trust and agency funds.
+The District's fiduciary fund is the custodial fund.
 We exclude these activities from the District's other financial statements because the District cannot use these assets to finance its operations.
-Private purpose trust funds are held in a trustee capacity for individuals, private organizations, or other governments.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+Custodial funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 Fiduciary funds use the accrual basis of accounting.